Fair Rate Maximization for Multi-User Multi-Cell MISO Communication Systems via Novel Transmissive RIS Transceiver: Introduction

 \end{itemize}

 The rest of the paper is organized as follows.
-Section II will introduce the model of the TRTC-enabled multi-cell communication system and propose the max-min rate optimization problem.
-Sections III will propose a low-complexity solution to tackle the proposed problem.
+Section II will introduce the model of the TRIS transceiver-enabled multi-cell communication system and propose the max-min rate optimization problem.
+Section III will propose a low-complexity solution to tackle the proposed problem.
 Sections IV and V will present numerical results and conclusions of the paper, respectively.